micahkepe/blog/content/tmux-config/index.md

 recommend [`tpm`](https://github.com/tmux-plugins/tpm) for the extra configuration and aesthetic options it allows.
 However, it is perfectly fine to stop with the suggestions above and stick with `tmux` by itself and skip the rest of this section.
-I do limit myself to a very limit set of plugins to keep my dependencies minimal.
+I do limit myself to a very limited set of plugins to keep my dependencies minimal.

 ### Setting Up `tpm`